 “Get off me land!
 Dear Maggie’s gone, and I’ve got eleven mouths to feed.
 So NO MORE money for ye!”

 We’re told that John drove the tithes collector off his land with a pitchfork, and because of this he and his family were cut off from the church.
-I assume he was also cut off from the support of his neighbors, his livelihood, and the town in which they lived.
+He was likely also cut off from the support of his neighbors, his livelihood, and the town in which they lived.

 So it is with great excitement that, for the first time in my life, I can now say I’m part Irish.
 For years, the month of March didn’t mean anything to me; but now I have a renewed appreciation of Irish stew, soda bread, and that delicious pint of Guinness beer.
 Saint Patrick’s sacrifices as a Scottish missionary to Ireland have an added significance.